461x-senior-design/AI-Stem-Separation/progress-report-2/PR2/Conv2d/Librosa Demos/README.md

 In `freq_time_resolution_demo.py`, the upsampled audio is blurry.
 - Can you design a smarter upsampling method (e.g., using Conv2D features) to restore detail?

-### 4. **Invent a New Component**
+### 4. **Explore BatchNorm** ✅
-Create a demo that simulates BatchNorm audibly:
-- Normalize the energy of each frequency band over time
-- Hear the effect on vocal isolation
+See `proto-unet-demos/BatchNorm/demo4_batchnorm_stability.py`:
+- Demonstrates how BatchNorm stabilizes training
+- Shows gradient flow improvements
+- Analyzes activation distributions across layers

 ### 5. **Four-Stem Prep**
 Right now, all demos use a vocal target.